 I recommend searching first for award prices for routes you want to fly to get an idea of how many you’ll need for award travel.

 Delta has hubs at:

 - New York (JFK)

 - Salt Lake City

-And Delta serves additional cities on a seasonal or reduced schedule.
 If you’re not sure if Delta flies from your airport, you can check the list of departures on your airport’s website.
-Check the routes they fly.
-Because if you can connect in one of the hub cities, you can get to nearly anywhere in the world.
+If you can connect in one of Delta’s hub cities, you can get to nearly anywhere in the world.

-Now that you know the basics about Delta miles, you can decide if it’s worth your time to focus on them for your travel goals.
-In future posts, I’ll cover the value of Delta miles, including high-value redemption options, and an overview of Delta elite status.
+Now that you know the basics of Delta miles, you can decide if it’s worth your time to focus on them for your travel goals.

-Keep in mind, Delta doesn’t maintain an award chart.
-So it’s best to check a few routes to make sure their prices are acceptable to you.
-It’s free to join, and there are plenty of ways to redeem Delta miles.
+Delta doesn’t maintain an award chart, so it’s best to check a few routes to make sure their prices are acceptable to you.
+It’s free to set up a Delta account and there are plenty of valuable ways to use Delta miles.
 The best use is for award travel on Delta or its long list of airline partners.

 For the latest tips and tricks on traveling big without spending a fortune, please subscribe to the Million Mile Secrets email newsletter.